vaibhav-around/vault-zero/README.md

 docker run -p 6300:6300 midnightntwrk/proof-server:3.0.0
 ```

-> *Note: If Docker or the proof server is not running, VaultZero automatically uses browser-based ZK proving and simulated fallback mode so auditors can evaluate the application seamlessly.*
+> _Note: If Docker or the proof server is not running, VaultZero automatically uses browser-based ZK proving and simulated fallback mode so auditors can evaluate the application seamlessly._

 ---

-### Step 2: Launch Development Server
+### Step 3: Launch Development Server

 ```bash
 npm run dev